Little Magnetic Book: Models and spectral reductions

 \chapter{Models and spectral reductions}

 \begin{flushright}

 \end{flushright}

-In this chapter we introduce two model operators (depending on parameters).
-The first one is the Neumann Laplacian on a circular cone of aperture $\alpha$ with a constant magnetic field.
-This model is quite important in the study of problems with non smooth boundaries in dimension three.
-The second one appears in dimension two when studying vanishing magnetic fields in the case when the cancellation line of the field intersects the boundary.
-These models will already give a flavor of the techniques which travel through this book.
+In this chapter we introduce a model operator (depending on parameters).
+It appears in dimension two when studying vanishing magnetic fields in the case when the cancellation line of the field intersects the boundary.
+Though this model seems very specific, we will see how it can lead to a quite general strategy: the (magnetic) Born-Oppenheimer approximation and its relations to WKB constructions.